 - The essay should clearly indicate at the beginning which of the two topics has been selected.

-- All submissions shall be made by the 31st of August 2020, 23:59 GMT.
+- All submissions shall be made by the 30th September, 2020, 23:59 GMT.
 Any submissions after the deadline will not be considered.

 - In case of lack of quality of submissions, SGAC has the right to extend and/or cancel the competition.